reggie3/react-native-audio-player-recorder-no-linking/Readme.md

 # React Native Sound Audio Player Recorder No Linking

-## This package provides simple .
+## This package provide audio recorder and player components that you can drop into your application.
+It does not require linking to native code, so it is suitable for React Native applications built using Expo.

+### This package replaces and expands on the react-native-sound-recorder-no-native package.

 This module makes extensive use of the Expo.io Audio SDK located [here](https://docs.expo.io/versions/latest/sdk/audio.html).
-It includes a sensible set of audio setup defaults, but can be customised using the information contained in the expo.io documentation.
+It includes a sensible set of audio setup defaults, but can be customized using the information contained in the expo.io documentation.

 [![npm](https://img.shields.io/npm/v/react-native-audio-player-recorder-no-linking.svg)](https://www.npmjs.com/package/react-native-audio-player-recorder-no-linking)
 [![npm](https://img.shields.io/npm/dm/react-native-audio-player-recorder-no-linking.svg)](https://www.npmjs.com/package/react-native-audio-player-recorder-no-linking)